-MCT 5060 Cannabinoid Public Health, Transparency, Ethics and Safety Issues 3 credit hours physical and emotional health and wellness.
+MCT 5060 Cannabinoid Public Health, Transparency, Ethics and Safety Issues 3 credit hours

+This course will discuss the effects of Medical Cannabinoid Therapeutics on community mental, physical and emotional health and wellness.
 Student's will establish direct communication with their local substance abuse coalition(s) seeking to understand and support abuse prevention strategies and maintain public safety.